 So, is the harsh St. John’s winter environment suitable for above ground enclosures?
 You bet!
 In fact, the cross connection control engineers at St. John’s specify above ground enclosures that meet the ASSE Standard 1060.
 There are a number of requirements for ASSE 1060 enclosures, including strength, security and drainage.
 The most important part of ASSE 1060 is the requirement for freeze protection.
 ASSE 1060 class 1 requires the heated enclosure to maintain at least a 40 degrees F temperature inside when the outside temperature is as low as -30 degrees F. The way backflow enclosures achieve class 1 status is by combining insulation and a powerful heater.

 All the panels on one of our industrial enclosures have 1½” of polyisocyanurate insulation cut to the exact dimensions of the panel.
-This material is commonly used in the roofing industry and is superior to the sprayed-on insulation typically used on a HotBox and other fiberglass enclosure manufacturers.
+This material is commonly used in the roofing industry and is superior to the sprayed-on insulation typically used by fiberglass enclosure manufacturers.
 The R-value for polyisocyanurate insulation is the highest for rigid-board insulation at an average of 6.5 per inch.
 By using such a high quality material, the enclosures more than meet ASSE 1060’s R-8 requirement for insulation.
 Since hot air rises, most of the heat will escape through the roof.
 For this reason all panel design Safe-T-Cover enclosures have 3" of rigid-board insulation in the roof.
 That's more than twice the insulation required for ASSE Standard 1060.

 Most enclosure heaters in the industry are wall-mounted at a minimum of 12” off the slab.
 Remember that heated air rises, so the most efficient heating occurs when the heater is placed as low as possible.
-For maxiumum heat retention, look for a heater that bolts directly to the concrete slab and produces both convective heat to the air and conductive heat to the slab.
+For maximum heat retention, look for a heater that bolts directly to the concrete slab and produces both convective heat to the air and conductive heat to the slab.
 Some heaters installed in this way can provide heat that penetrates as much as 16 inches down into the vertical riser pipes.
 Click the link to learn more about ASSE 1060 class 1 heaters.

 Extreme freeze protection